Karto1000/brilliant-text/README.md

 > }
 > ```

-Finally, you need to again bind the shader to a character as explained in the [Custom Colors Section](#custom-colors)
+Finally, you need to bind the shader to a character as explained in the [Custom Colors Section](#custom-colors)